ckeditor/ckeditor5/docs/updating/update-to-41.md

 * We renamed the default export of `UploadAdapter` from the `@ckeditor/ckeditor5-adapter-ckfinder` package to `CKFinderUploadAdapter`,
 * We renamed the interface export of `Position` from the `@ckeditor/ckeditor5-utils` package to `DomPoint`,
 * We moved the `findOptimalInsertionRange` function to the `Schema` class as a method within the `@ckeditor/ckeditor5-engine` package.

+### Making CKEditor npm packages valid ES Modules

+The code we distribute in our npm packages uses [ES Module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) (e.g. `import X from 'y'`), but until now it wasn't fully compliant with the standard and the package itself wasn't properly marked as an ES module.
+In some cases this resulted in bundlers (e.g. Vite) and other tools (e.g. Vitest) failing to build or run the projects containing CKEditor and requiring workarounds in their configuration.

+In this release we fix these issues, meaning that our packages are now fully ESM compliant and these workarounds are no longer needed.